Bernie Madoff: Early life and education

-Madoff was born on April 29, 1938, in Brooklyn, New York City, to Sylvia (Muntner) and Ralph Madoff, who was a plumber and stockbroker.
-Madoff's grandparents were emigrants from Poland, Romania and Austria.
+Madoff was born on April 29, 1938, in Brooklyn, New York City, to Ralph Madoff, a plumber and stockbroker, and wife, Sylvia Madoff (née Muntner).
+Madoff's grandparents were Jewish emigrants from Poland, Romania, and Austria.
 He was the second of three children; his siblings are Sondra Weiner and Peter Madoff.
 His family later moved to Queens, and Madoff graduated from Far Rockaway High School in 1956.
+Friends from his youth described him as a thin, outgoing boy who participated in community center activities and ate ice cream at the local five-and-ten.

 Madoff attended the University of Alabama for one year, where he became a brother of the Tau chapter of the Sigma Alpha Mu fraternity, then transferred to and graduated from Hofstra University in 1960 with a Bachelor of Arts in political science.
-Madoff briefly attended Brooklyn Law School, but left after his first year to start Bernard L. Madoff Investment Securities LLC and work for himself.
+Madoff briefly attended Brooklyn Law School, but left after his first year, using money he had saved working as a lifeguard and running an irrigation sprinkler business to start Bernard L. Madoff Investment Securities LLC.